 Typically delayed by 3-6weeks unless urinary tract obstruction suspected or the child has an atypical UTI.

-First line is Renal Ultrasound, it can spot many urinary tract abnormalities and is quick and cheap.
+Renal Ultrasound, it can spot many urinary tract abnormalities and is quick and cheap.
 However it poorly depicts the ureters and gives no functional information.

 Micturating cystourethrogram (MCUG) shows anatomy well and can detect vescicoureteral reflux.